Traffic Signal Maintenance

 In order to reduce overtime maintenance costs, only the more serious problems are attended to after hours such as:

 - signal in flash;

-- any light bulb out on single overhead primary signal head and red light out on a secondary signal head;
+- any signal display out on single overhead primary signal head and red light out on a secondary signal head;

 - seriously misaligned signal head, which may be confusing to motorists;

 - motor vehicle accident damage to signal equipment; and